Skip to content

 // reservation

-public String book() {
+public String reserver() {

 try {

-// form title 3
+// title form 3

-form3Title = Messages.getMessage(null, "form3.title", new Object[]{doctor.getTitle(), doctor.getFirstName(), doctor.getLastName(), new SimpleDateFormat("dd MMM yyyy").format(day),
+form3Titre = Messages.getMessage(null, "form3.titre", new Object[]{medecin.getTitre(), medecin.getPrenom(), medecin.getNom(), new SimpleDateFormat("dd MMM yyyy").format(jour),

-// display form 3
+// form 3 is displayed

 setForms(false, false, true, false);

-return "pm:view3";
+return "pm:vue3";

 } catch (Throwable th) {